vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/jdbc-template.md

 `cf set-env pal-tracker JBP_CONFIG_SPRING_AUTO_RECONFIGURATION '{ enabled: false }'`

-This will suppress auto configuration of your datasource via `VCAP_SERVICES` during the next push and staging of your application.
+This will suppress auto-configuration of your datasource via `VCAP_SERVICES` during the next push and staging of your application.

 You will also need to configure your datasource or datasources by